Inductive type: Induction-recursion

 Induction-recursion started as a study into the limits of ITT.
 Once found, the limits were turned into rules that allowed defining new inductive types.
 These types could depend upon a function and the function on the type, as long as both were defined simultaneously.

 Universe types can be defined using induction-recursion.

 Induction-induction

 Induction-induction allows definition of a type and a family of types at the same time.
 So, a type A and a family of types $B : A \to Type$.

 Higher inductive types

-This is a current research area in Homotopy Type Theory (HoTT).
-HoTT differs from ITT by its identity type (equality).
-Higher inductive types not only define a new type with constants and functions that create elements of the type, but also new instances of the identity type that relate them.
+This is a current research area in Homotopy type theory (HoTT).
+This differs from ITT by its identity type (equality).
+Higher inductive types define a new type with constants and functions that create elements of the type, and new instances of the identity type that relate them.

 A simple example is the circle type, which is defined with two constructors, a basepoint;